-PIN DESCRIPTION
+PIN DESCRIPTIONS

-A0-A15.
+Ao-A15 .
 System Address Bus (output, 3-state).
-Addresses generated by the DMA are sent to both source and destination ports (main memory or I/O peripherals) on these
+Addresses generated by the DMA are sent to both source and destination ports (main memory or I/O peripherals) on these lines.

-BAI.
-Bus Acknowledge In (input, active Low).
+BAI .Bus Acknowledge In (input, active Low).
 Signals that the system buses have been released for DMA control.
 In multiple-DMA configurations, the BAI pin of the highest priority DMA is normally connected to the Bus Acknowledge pin of the CPU.
 Lower-priority DMAs have their BAI connected to the BAO of a higher-priority DMA.

-BAO.
-Bus Acknowledge Out (output, active Low).
+BAO .Bus Acknowledge Out (output, active Low).
 In a multiple-DMA configuration, this pin signals that no other higher-priority DMA has requested the system buses.
-BAI and BAO form a daisy chain for multiple-DMA priority resolution over bus control.
+BAI and BAO from daisy chain for multiple-DMA priority resolution over bus control.

-BUSREQ.
-Bus Request (bidirectional, active Low, open drain).
-As an output, it sends requests for control of the system address bus, data bus, and control bus to the CPU.
-As an input when multiple DMAs are strung together in a priority daisy chain via BAI and BAO, it senses when another DMA has requested the buses and causes this DMA to refrain from bus requesting until the other DMA is finished.
+BUSREQ .Bus Request (Bidirectional, active Low, open drain).
+As an output, it sends requests for control of the system address bus, data bus and control bus to the CPU.
+As an input, when multiple DMAs are strung together in a priority daisy chain via BAI and BAO, it senses when another DMA has requested the buses and causes this DMA to refrain from bus requesting until the other DMA is finished.
 Because it is a bidirectional pin, there cannot be any buffers between this DMA and any other DMA.
 It can, however, have a buffer between it and the CPU because it is unidirectional into the CPU.
-A pull-up resistor is connected to this pin.
+A pull-up resistor is connected to this pin

-CE/WAIT.
-Chip Enable and Wait (input, active Low).
-Normally this functions only as a $\overline{\text{CE}}$ line, but it can also be programmed to serve a WAIT function.
-As a CE line from the CPU, it becomes active when WR or RD and IORQ are active and the I/O port address on the system address bus is the DMA's address, thereby allowing a transfer of control, command bytes from the CPU to the DMA, or status bytes from the DMA to the CPU.
+CE/WAIT .
+Chip Enable and Wait input, active Low).
+Normally this functions only as a CE line, but it can also be programmed to serve a WAIT function.
+As a CE line from the CPU, it becomes active when WR and IORQ are active and the I/O port address on the system address bus is the DMA's address, thereby allowing a transfer of control or command bytes from the CPU to the DMA.
 As a WAIT line from memory or I/O devices, after the DMA has received a bus-request acknowledge from the CPU, it causes wait states to be inserted in the DMA's operation cycles thereby slowing the DMA to a speed that matches the memory or I/O device.

-CLK.
-System Clock (input).
-Standard Z80 single-phase clock at 2.5 MHz (Z80 DMA) or 4.0 MHz (Z80A DMA).
-For 2.5 MHz clocks, a TTL gate with pullup resistor may be adequate to meet the timing and voltage level specification.
-For 4.0 MHz clocks, use a clock driver with an active pullup to meet the $V{\mbox{\scriptsize IH}}$ specification and rise-time requirements.
-In all cases there should be a resistive pullup to the power supply of 10K ohms (max) to ensure proper power when the DMA is reset.
+CLK .System Clock (input).
+Standard Z80 single-phase clock at 4.0 MHz (Z80CA DMA) or 6.0 MHz (Z80CB DMA).
+For slower system clocks, a TTL gate whith a pullup resistor may be adequate to meet the timing and voltage level specification.
+For higher-speed systems, use a clock driver with an active pullup to meet the VIH specification and risetime requirements.
+In all cases there should be a resistive pullup to the power supply of 10 K ohms (max) to ensure proper power when the DMA is reset.

-Do-D7.
+D0-D7 .
 System Data Bus (bidirectional, 3-state).
 Commands from the CPU, DMA status, and data from memory or I/O peripherals are transferred on these lines.

-IEI.
-Interrupt Enable In (input, active High).
+IEI .Interrupt Enable In (input, active High).
 This is used with IEO to form a priority daisy chain when there is more than one interrupt-driven device.
 A High on this line indicates that no other device of higher priority is being serviced by a CPU interrupt service routine.

-IEO.
-Interrupt Enable Out (output, active High).
+IEO .Interrupt Enable Out (output, active High).
 IEO is High only if IEI is High and the CPU is not servicing an interrupt from this DMA.
-Thus, this signal blocks lower-priority devices from Interrupting while a higher-priority device is being serviced by its CPU interrupt service routine.
+Thus, this signal block lower-priority devices from interrupting while a higher-priority device is being serviced by its CPU interrupt service routine.